METHOD last run: 8 plays built · 2 ruled out · 1 recommendation

 score, then the call

-Survivors get scored on six weighted criteria with risk held separate, so a bold route is never quietly punished for being bold.
-Then I make the call: a recommendation with three matrix-cited reasons, the conditions under which it holds, the fallback if they fail, and the tripwires that would tell you it is wrong.
+The plays left standing get scored on six weighted criteria, with risk kept separate so a bold play is not quietly punished for being bold.
+Then I make the recommendation.
+Three reasons tied to the scoring, the conditions it holds under, the fallback if they fail, and the signs that would tell you it is wrong.
+The call is yours to take.

 02

-The matrix stays neutral.
-The judgment is signed.
+The scoring stays neutral.
+The plan is yours to run.

 The scoring is transparent and the weights are printed.
-You see every criterion, every score rationale, every verifier raise ⬆, and every rejected route.
-Nothing in the matrix is my opinion; everything in it is checkable.
+You see every criterion, every score rationale, every raised score ⬆, and every rejected play.
+Nothing in the scoring is my opinion; everything in it is checkable.

-The recommendation is mine and it carries my name.
+A clear recommendation you can act on.
 Three reasons cited to the evidence, checkable conditions, a stated fallback, and tripwires.
 If your own option wins, you will see it win.
-If it dies, you will see exactly why.
+If it falls apart, you will see exactly why.

 In a market where everyone says the same sentence, the position that wins is the one a skeptical buyer can verify.